nazar0309/epic_merch/SEO_MARKETING.md

 ### Business and Marketing Plan for Pro Gaming Gear

-**Pro Gaming Gear** is an e-commerce platform focusing on gaming keyboards, mice, and headphones.
+**Epic Merch** is an e-commerce platform focusing on gaming keyboards, mice, and headphones.
 Our marketing strategy leverages **SEO, influencer partnerships, and community engagement** to drive sales.

 #### 1. Competitive Analysis